segmentio/segment-docs/src/connections/destinations/catalog/actions-friendbuy/index.md

 * these action fields must be assigned mappings from your analytics events, and
 * the event fields that the action fields are mapped from must be populated with values of the appropriate type in your analytics calls.

-If the `analytics.identify` or `analytics.track` event fields are not appropriately populated then the corresponding Friendbuy track call will not be made.
+If the required event fields are missing or are not appropriately populated in an `analytics.identify` or `analytics.track` call then the corresponding Friendbuy track call will not be made and Friendbuy will not receive the event data for that call.

 | Track Event        | Required Fields                                   |
 |--------------------|---------------------------------------------------|